top of page

 Interestingly, in later bear markets, the portfolio's declines were much smaller, for example:

-In our estimations, we usually assume the worst-case scenarios based on historical data.
+In live trading, we usually assume the worst-case scenarios for the future.

 Historical exposure

 Another key factor that I take into account when constructing a portfolio is how the account usage will look over time.
-The exposure over a 30-year period for the above portfolio is as follows:
+The exposure over 31 years for the above portfolio is as follows:

 The capital allocated to individual strategies in the backtest is indicated in Table 1, in the column MM$.
-The combined settings of the strategies result in a 210% theoretical maximum exposure, but as shown in the chart, the average exposure was $91.47k (91% of the account).
-Approximately 35% of the time, this exposure utilized margin, and for 5% of the time, it exceeded $151k.
-The exposure of 6x over 30 years (on average once every 5 years) fully utilized margin x2, which could lead to the need to close excess positions.
-In this portfolio, the use of margin is relatively high, and the costs of this operation should be taken into account.
+The combined settings of the strategies result in a 240% theoretical maximum exposure, but as shown in the chart, the average exposure was $72k (72% of the account value).
+Approximately 22% of the time, this exposure utilized margin, and for 5% of the time, it exceeded $135.5k.
+The exposure three times over 31 years fully utilized the margin x2.
+In this portfolio, the use of margin is higher than usual, and the costs and risks of this operation should be taken into account.

 Backtest MM$